holepunchto/autobase/README.md

 Create or load a core and return a session for it.
 A string may be passed directly or otherwise an object can be passed to define `valueEncoding`

-#### `core.indexedLength`
+#### `core.signedLength`

-The ordering of blocks before this index is guaranteed to be consisted for all writers.
+The ordering of blocks before this value is guaranteed to be consisted for all writers.

 #### `core.length`